gianluvillani/toartaruga/README.md

 ## Current state:
 Everything working in simulation (Pure Pursuit).
-Testing soon in the SML on the real platform.
+Tested in SML on the real platform.
+Working decently.

 ### Basic Instructions: